Marion Pellicano Ambrose

 "You think she's fine, and then one cold and she's this close to dying," he told The Washington Post last year in an interview.

-In October, he missed one of Bella's surgeries to participate in a debate and told the audience that he planned to take an all-night flight home from Las Vegas to be with her.
+In October, he missed one of Bella's surgeries to participate in a debate and told the audience that he planned to take an all-night flight home from

 "I look at the simplicity and love she emits," Santorum said in a web video his campaign released after his scheduling drew questions, "and it's clear to me we're the disabled ones."

 Santorum largely has kept his daughter off the campaign schedules, preferring her to stay home with her mother.
-But Bella did join Santorum for a few days around Iowa's straw poll in August, and she joined her family in Charleston, S.C., the day of its primary.
+But Bella did join Santorum for a few days around She didn't join her six siblings for the public speech.
+She stayed backstage.

 Trisomy 18, also known as Edwards syndrome, is a condition which is caused by a chromosomal defect.
 It occurs in about 1 out of every 3000 live births.
 The numbers increase significantly when early pregnancy losses are factored in that occur in the 2nd and 3rd trimesters of pregnancy.